 See a show in a stunning old theatre

 You’re spoilt for choice when it comes to big shows in Melbourne.
-The revamped Harry Potter and the Cursed Child is taking centre stage at Princess Theatre.
-And award-winning musical Hamilton has landed at Her Majesty's Theatre.
-More shows to add to your watch-list include Mary Poppins, Moulin Rouge and Phantom of the Opera.
+Award-winning musical & Juliet is currently taking centre stage at the Regent Theatre.
+But fear not, when it ends the sparkling spectacular Moulin Rouge!
+The Musical returns for an encore this August.
+More shows to add to your watch-list include Mamma Mia and the Australian Ballet's Swan Lake.
 The iconic La Mama theatre has also returned after a long hiatus.

 Rediscover Melbourne's most beautiful shops